Harshil543/Atomicity/README.md

   ]
 }
 ```
-This endpoint intentionally fails to demonstrate rollback behavior. **Note:** The request will take approximately 10 seconds to respond because:
+This endpoint intentionally fails to demonstrate rollback behavior.
+When an error occurs, the entire transaction is rolled back and no data is saved.
-1. User is created in the transaction
-2. Address is saved in the transaction
-3. System waits 10 seconds (simulating a long-running operation)
-4. Error is thrown
-5. **Everything is rolled back** - proving atomicity works even during long transactions!

 ### Get All Users with Addresses
 ```bash